nicolelub/jump-game/README.md

 - 🌱 I’m currently learning and expanding my skills in software development, focusing on full-stack development.
 - 👨‍💻 I’m passionate about coding, problem-solving, and continuous improvement.
-- 💬 Ask me about anything related to JavaScript, Python, and cloud technologies.
+- 💬 Ask me about anything related to the use of AI for coding.

 ## GitHub Stats